xiaobo-liu/matrices-expm/README.md

 Anymatrix Integration
 -----

-This collection is ready to be included as a group in the Anymatrix for which the name `expm` should be used; see Section 10 of
+This collection is ready to be included as a group in the Anymatrix for which the name `expm` should be used; see Section 10 of the manuscript

 Nicholas J. Higham and Mantas Mikaitis.
 [Anymatrix: An Extendable MATLAB Matrix Collection, Users' Guide](https://eprints.maths.manchester.ac.uk/2834/).
 MIMS EPrint 2021.15, Manchester Institute for Mathematical Sciences, The University of Manchester, UK.
 Oct.
 2021.

 MATLAB 2020b or newer is required for the use of Anymatrix.